-2. The Inception Meeting was jointly organized by the ESCAP Subregional Office for East and North-East Asia (SRO-ENEA) - the NEASPEC Secretariat and the Ministry of Nature, Environment and Tourism of Mongolia.
+2. The Inception Meeting was jointly organized by the ESCAP Subregional Office for East and North-East Asia (SRO-ENEA)/ NEASPEC Secretariat, and the Ministry of Nature, Environment and Tourism of Mongolia.
 The meeting was attended by 23 participants including 16 national experts and officials nominated by the Chinese and Mongolian Governments, 5 experts from international organizations and NGOs, and 2 resources persons from academia.
-The list of participants is attached herewith.